 No additional control for diesel loading is selected as BACT due to the low emission rates as documented by AP-42.
-This is further justified by recognizing that with a low fugitive VOC concentration, additional make-up natural gas would otherwise be required to combust the VOC load.
+This is further justified by recognizing that with a low fugitive VOC emission rate, make-up natural gas for the VCU would otherwise be required to combust the small VOC load.

-VOC emissions from Railcar Unloading
+VOC Emissions from Railcar Unloading